 2. Use Digital Well-Being Tools

-- Consider apps like Freedom or Offtime to block distracting social media sites.
+- Try apps like Freedom or Offtime to block distracting platforms.

 4. Inform Your Network

-- Let friends and family know about your social media detox so they understand your absence and provide support.
+Let friends and family know you’re on a detox so they can support your boundaries and understand your absence.

-- Keep a digital detox journal to track your mood, sleep quality, and productivity levels.
+Keep a detox journal to track changes in mood, productivity, and sleep quality.
+Reflecting reinforces positive changes.

 Frequently Asked Questions (FAQs)